juliaDooby/React-threads-app/README.md

 ##### Here's features included in this project

-- Master Next.js 13.4 with Server Side Rendering
+- Mastered Next.js 13.4 with Server Side Rendering
 - Learned MongoDB handling of complex schemas, multiple data population
 - Created beautiful layouts with TailwindCSS
 - Used Clerk for authentication